School Logo

 We will also weigh and measure ingredients to bake our own Gingerbread recipe.

 In our Physical Education learning the children take part in physical activities both inside and outside the classroom daily through our continuous provision and use of the outdoor learning area.
 This helps develop co-ordination and control both in small movements (e.g. holding a pencil and using tools such as scissors) as well as larger whole-body movements.
-In this half term we will develop a range of fundamental movement skills along the theme of 'How to catch a star'.
-We will also respond through movement to a range of nursery rhymes in dance.
+In this half term we will explore the creative aspects of dance along the theme of 'Nursery Rhymes'.
+We will also develop a range of fundamental movement skills along the theme of 'How to catch a star'.

 In our learning in the area of Understanding the World we will explore the similarities and differences between different religious and cultural communities and celebrations.
 As the weather turns colder we will also explore the outdoors, experiencing frost and snow - hopefully!
 Followed by warm hot chocolate inside...all cosy!